 If you are also claiming housing benefit to help with your rent, you might prefer to tell the Tax Credit Office about the change at the end of the tax year.
 This is because any extra tax credits you get during the tax year could mean the amount of housing benefit you get goes down.
 This is because your local council take into account the weekly amount of tax credits you are actually paid during the tax year when working out how much housing benefit you get – not the amount HMRC say you should have got when they make a final decision on your claim.
 Any lump-sum tax credits underpayment you get after the end of the tax year will be ignored for your housing benefit claim for 52 weeks.
 Similar rules might apply to your council’s local council tax support scheme.
 These interactions are complicated and depend on individual circumstances so before reporting a change to HMRC you should get advice on how it may affect other benefits.

 If you claim universal credit, your tax credit award will end at the point your claim for universal credit is accepted.
 In most cases, this means that your tax credit award period will end before the end of the tax year (5 April) and HMRC will finalise your tax credit award ‘in-year’.
 If in-year finalisation applies to you, HMRC will decide how much tax credit you were entitled to for the period of your award and this will be based on your income and household circumstances up to the in-year finalisation date.
 Any underpayment will be paid to you after your award has been finalised, rather than at the end of the tax year.
-You can read more about this in our section on In-year finalisation.
+You can read more about this in our section on universal credit and stopping tax credit.